simonlav24/wormsGame/README.md

 ![](/assets/anims/jetpack.gif)

- Utilities can be obtained by utility crates marked with "?".
+ Utilities can be obtained by utility crates.
 - **moon gravity** - big step for wormanity.
 - **double damage** - twice as fun.
 - **aim aid** - laser sight for guns.